On Location

 Course Description

-Join renowned world-traveling photographer Jennifer Spelman and embark on an immersive journey through Vietnam’s vibrant culture and breathtaking landscapes on this 12-day photographic voyage.
+Join renowned world-traveling photographer Jennifer Spelman on her second time embarking on an immersive journey through Vietnam’s vibrant culture and breathtaking landscapes on this 12-day photographic voyage.
 From the lively markets of modern cities to the tranquil rice paddies of the countryside, from ancient temples to colonial monuments, Vietnam offers a diverse tapestry of culture, landscapes, stories, and traditions waiting to be experienced and seen through your lens.

 Join Jennifer on this extraordinary photographic journey through Vietnam, rich with opportunities to document the cultural and natural beauty of this enchanting country.
 We return home having created once-in-a-lifetime photographs and unforgettable memories from our time in the land of the blue dragons.

-A trip extension to Bai Tu Long Bay, one of the country’s most remarkable natural destinations, is an option for April 15 – 17.
-View this PDF for details: VietnamTripExtension_2025
+A trip extension to Bai Tu Long Bay, one of the country’s most remarkable natural destinations, is an option for September 20 –22.
+View this PDF for details: VietnamTripExtension_2026

 Additional Information